lisasy/lisa_sy_gatsby/src/journal-items/2020/12/early december/index.md

 <img src="./images/more.png" alt="more" />

-what i *can* do is to just surrender to the idle moments of sitting in a novel place, looking outwards and witness the subtle edges of everything and everyone around me. even from a six feet distance.
+what i *can* do is to just surrender to the idle moments of sitting in a novel place, looking outwards and witnessing the subtle edges of everything and everyone around me. even from a six feet distance.

 <img src="./images/cat.png" alt="cat" />